in4lio/yupp/doc/README.md

 }
 ```

-Then we will run the preprocessor with the source file name as a parameter
+Then, we run the preprocessor with the name of this file as a parameter
-and `-q` for suppressing the greeting showing:
+and the `-q` option to suppress the greeting:

     python yup.py -q "./eg/hello.yu-c"

-At last, we wish to see the generated source code:
+Finally, we want to see the generated source code:

     more "./eg/hello.c"